You know who is building a really strong argument against the re-election of Sen. Jeff Flake?

 Many Republicans scoff at Flake’s attempt at molding a conservative image for himself the year before the election.
 I exchanged Facebook messages Thursday with Lori Hack, a Ted Cruz supporter who became infamous in Republican circles as a delegate to last year’s national convention who refused to vote for Trump.
 The state GOP chair, Robert Graham, replaced her as a delegate.

-Hack, of course, has problems with Trump as Flake does.
+Hack, of course, has problems with Trump, as Flake does.
 But she actually did something about it and suffered for it by losing her credentials to attend the Republican National Convention.
-She has a problem with Flake, too — that he talks about himself as a conservative while taking sides too often with Democrats.
-She pointed to his support for President Obama's normalization of relations with Cuba and his support for comprehensive immigration reform as two examples.
+She has a problem with Flake, too —that he talks about himself as a conservative while taking sides too often with Democrats.
+She pointed to his support for President Obama’s normalization of relations with Cuba and his support for comprehensive immigration reform as two examples.

-Looking at Flake from the left, as I do, the contradiction between words and deeds jumped out last week.
-In an excerpt of his book published in Politico, Flake criticized Republican members of Congress for looking the other way during the instability of Trump's presidency.
+Looking at Flake from the left, as I do, the contradiction between words and deeds jumped out especially last week.
+In an excerpt of his book published in Politico, Flake criticized Republican members of Congress for looking the other way during the predictable instability of Trump’s presidency.

 “To carry on in the spring of 2017 as if what was happening was anything approaching normalcy required a determined suspension of critical faculties.
 And tremendous powers of denial.”

-What's hard to fathom is that Flake had written those words before he voted for the so-called "skinny repeal" of the Affordable Care Act.
-This bill was a precise repudiation of the principles of good government that Flake is arguing for in his book and media tour.
+What’s hard to fathom is that Flake had written those words before he voted for the so-called “skinny repeal” of the Affordable Care Act.
+That bill was a precise repudiation of the principles of good government that Flake is arguing for in his book and media tour.